Frequently Asked Questions

 Dr. Taxin subscribes to the latest industry journals to keep tabs on research and development in the dental industry.
-He also takes time on a regular basis for continuing education, and ensures that his staff does the same.
-As a team and as individuals, our Cortlandt Manor dental office makes it our responsibility to be familiar with the latest techniques and materials available
+He also takes time on a regular basis for continuing education and ensures that his staff does the same.
+As a team and as individuals, our Cortlandt dental office makes it our responsibility to be familiar with the latest techniques and materials available

 When you become a new patient of our practice, we think of you as a person, not just another set of teeth to fix and clean.
 Our goal is to help you obtain total wellness through oral systemic care, and that includes maintaining the best possible oral health through conservative preventive measures.
-We take time to understand your dental history, medical history, how the two are related, and evaluate the best options for your particular dental needs.
+We take time to understand your dental history, medical history, and how the two are related.
+We will evaluate the best options for your particular dental needs.

-In case of a true dental emergency, please contact our Cortlandt Manor dental office voice mail and let us know the nature of your condition.
+In case of a true dental emergency, please contact our Cortlandt dental office and let us know the nature of your condition on a voice mail.
 We will return your call as soon as possible, give you helpful information over the phone, and then determine if you need to be seen immediately.

-A: Our entire practice team is well trained in state-of-the-art sanitation techniques designed to ensure patient safety.
-This goes beyond wearing gloves and facemasks to prevent passing germs, and includes a specialized sanitation center and a water filtration system guaranteeing a fresh water source for each patient.
+Our entire team is well-trained in state-of-the-art sanitation techniques designed to ensure patient safety.
+This goes beyond wearing gloves and facemasks to prevent passing germs and includes a specialized sanitation center and a water filtration system, guaranteeing a fresh water source for each patient.

 I brush every day, but my breath just is not fresh.
 Is there anything I can do?